JT350120/exjobb/README.md

 My degree project is inspired by car brand websites where the user can customize their own car, choosing colors, engines and other options.
 The entire application is a single html-page where different content is loaded through conditional rendering in Vue.

 In the App.vue file template-tag I have added the header first, the footer last, and in between the different main components to “navigate” to, or actually show/hide, using the buttons in the header menu and elsewhere through the application.
+The configurator is a JavaScript app using two Pinia stores, content.js and global.js, one to get the different options and one to store the chosen options.
+The car is an SVG that is styled according to the user set variables.

 ### Tech stack